amithjkamath/radonc-vs-dldp/README.md

 ## Key Contributions

-- A 3D dose prediction model using a cascaded U-Net architecture.
-- Evaluation of the model’s ability to classify segmentation variants as:
+- Evaluation of a Dose Prediction model’s ability to classify segmentation variants as:
   - **Sub-optimal**
   - **No Impact**
   - **Improved**